WROO

 WROO (104.9 FM) is a sports radio station licensed to Mauldin, South Carolina, and serves the Upstate, including Greater Greenville and some of Spartanburg.
 The iHeartMedia, Inc. outlet is licensed by the U.S. Federal Communications Commission (FCC) to broadcast with an ERP of 2,300 watts.

-While on 96.7, this station was the first station in South Carolina to broadcast in HD.
 Its transmitter is located atop Paris Mountain in northern Greenville County, right above Greenville, where its studios are located downtown.
-Despite only having 720 watts ERP, the station's antenna height equates it to a class A FM; however, the signal only provides grade B coverage to portions of the Spartanburg County part of the market.

 History

 The station originally signed on in Greenwood, South Carolina as WCRS-FM, sister to WCRS, on April 28, 1965.
 The station simulcasted its AM counterpart for a number of years, later carrying a Country format.
 The station was moved to the Greenville-Spartanburg market, licensed to Mauldin (but located on Paris Mountain in Greenville), in 2002 after being purchased by Clear Channel Communications.
 The station's move to Mauldin allowed for sister station WLTY, also at 96.7, in nearby Columbia to upgrade its signal.

 After signing on in the Greenville-Spartanburg market, WBZT-FM aired a rock music format under the name "96.7 The Buzzard" and slogan "Real Rock."
 The station was similar to Clear Channel's WVBZ in Greensboro, North Carolina when it was on 100.3 FM.
+It was the first station in South Carolina to broadcast in HD.
+Despite only signing on with 720 watts ERP, the station's antenna height still equated it to a class A FM; however, the signal only provided grade B coverage to portions of the Spartanburg County part of the market.

 As "The Buzzard", 96.7 played mainly Rock music from the 1970s through 2000s.
 The station aired the syndicated morning show "The Bob and Tom Show" from its sign-on until April 2006.
 It was replaced with a music-intensive morning show.
 Towards the end of the station's run, it played all classic rock during the day and nineties and new rock at night.